Research Overview

 This paper explains what recalcitrant emotions reveal about the structure of emotion.
 Recalcitrant emotions, such as fear of flying, are emotions that persist even though they are in tension with the emoter’s considered belief.
 A widely accepted argument against cognitivist theories of emotion purports to show that recalcitrant emotions show that emotions are more like sensory states than like thoughts or beliefs.
 I show that this argument—and closely related formulations of this argument—do not succeed: Empirical evidence strongly suggests that beliefs sometimes behave much like recalcitrant emotions.
 Moreover, emotions are usually sensitive to our changing beliefs in a way that is more akin to cognitive states than to sensations.

 This paper presents a new approach to the phenomenal character of emotion.
-We care about our emotions in large part because of the ways they feel.
-It seems that each emotion has its own distinctive feeling which sets that emotion apart not only from other kinds of felt states (like tasting a strawberry, touching a pinecone), but also distinguishes each type of emotion from the others (sadness from fear, joy from hope, and so on).
-Many have argued that the feelings distinctive to each emotion at least partly explain the epistemic roles emotions play.
+We care about our affective states, such as pains and pleasures, emotions and moods, in large part because of the ways they feel.
+It seems that each affective state has its own distinctive feeling which sets that emotion apart not only from other kinds of felt states (like tasting a strawberry, touching a pinecone), but also distinguishes each type of affective from the others (sadness from fear, joy from hope, and so on).
 Moreover, the distinctive feelings of emotions seem central to explaining how emotions fit into, or challenge, existing theories of consciousness.
-However, this paper raises serious challenges for this picture, suggesting that the emotional feelings may not be as distinctive as they would seem and do not distinguish the emotions from one another as we would expect.
-This highlights the need for a new approach to explaining emotional feelings and opens up a large theoretical space to explore questions pertaining to emotional consciousness and self-knowledge.
+However, this paper raises suggests that the most promising accounts of mental qualities face serious problems when it comes to affective states.
+This highlights the need for a new approach to accounting to affective states and opens up a large theoretical space to explore questions of affective consciousness.

 A paper on problems with leading constructionist theories of emotion